 August is fair month, and fairs feature horses.
 Every summer the Sussex County Farm and Horse Show rounds up the state’s English and Western riding worlds for ten days.
 The event began in 1919 when the local Branchville riding club put on a horse show for children.
 The show eventually teamed up with agricultural exhibitors and events and incorporated in 1936.
 It moved on to larger grounds in Augusta to accommodate bigger crowds who come for an array competitions and exhibitions, including barrel racing, where horses and riders careen around obstacles and ranch riding clinics, where horses perform working maneuvers mimicking what they’d do on a ranch.
 It is now part of the New Jersey State Fair and takes place August 2th through 11th.

 This year’s Warren County Farmers’ Fair, from July 27th through August 3rd at the Warren County Fairgrounds, features a new equine event this year: a miniature horse show.
 The tiny steeds are put through their paces—obstacle courses and jumps, on a lead.
 “They have tiny, little baby jumps,” explains long time 4 H leader and fair organizer Ann Thomas.

 In the realm of horse appreciation, though, possibly nothing comes close to observing these animals’ therapeutic magic.
 At Lord Stirling, a therapeutic riding program with certified instructors introduces autistic and cognitively impaired children to horses.
 The results can be amazing, says staff member Nancy Meola.
 Especially, she says, when “this little boy or girl smiled or spoke for the first time.”

 Certified PATH instructors are also a big part of the programs at Morning Star Farm in Fredon, where many of their patrons find riding an effective tonic in dealing with personal loss, depression, or anxiety.
-“My niece has been riding there for two years,” explains one Morning Star fan.
+“My niece has been riding there for four years,” explains one Morning Star fan.
 “Every Sunday she and any one or more family member looks forward to just being at the farm.
 Morning Star Farm just folds you up in its arms and makes you feel happy!
 The self-confidence, esteem and accomplishment my niece has gotten from riding and taking care of ‘her’ horse, cannot be matched.”